Aria-K-Alethia/X-AI/README.md

 A Customized NLP toolkit.
 The code in this repo is designed for NLP or at least Machine Learning Task.

+## Function
+### Modules

+Useful modules which could be adopted to your code easily

+- multi-layer LSTM
+- Layer Norm

+### Preprocess

+Common tools that you may use in text processing.

+- Vocab, simple but effective vocabulary class

+### Misc

+- EDS, used to process eds, also includes a method to parse text repr.
+- utils, includes various functions used in NLP, Machine Learning and Deep Learning.

 ## TODO

 - [ ] LSTM CELL